 When space turned around, the earth heated

 The behavior of complex systems is not random, rather the final states are so sensitive to the initial conditions that it is not possible to predict the future behavior of complex systems even with near-infinite knowledge of details.
-(E.g. the Butterfly Effect postulates that butterflies in Brazil might influence storms in the Atlantic).
+(E.g. the Butterfly Effect postulated that butterflies in Brazil might influence storms in the Atlantic).

 Poincaré’s perceptions are relevant to human systems.
 Civilizations rise and fall, but never in the same way twice.
-Minor experiences of single individuals can lead to unpredictable changes in the world.
+Minor experiences of individuals can lead to unpredictable changes in the world.
 Do you remember the story … for the want of a nail … a kingdom was lost?

 Lies, Damned Lies & Statistics

 Before chaos theory and computers, scientists could not analyze complex systems nor predict complex behavior, even with detailed knowledge.
 To avoid this complexity, scientists assumed that behavior in complex systems is linear, and used statistical analysis to assess and predict the behavior of populations.
 In the pre-systemic world, individual contributions to population statistics were ignored.